It’s important to choose a cosmetic surgeon who has plenty of experience behind him. Your face isn’t a place for aspiring surgeons to practice!

 The AAFPRS is the world’s largest specialty association and is a National Medical Specialty Society of the American Medical Association (AMA).
 Dr. Fante has been an active member for many years.

 For plastic surgery of the eyelids, the gold standard for surgeons is membership in the American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), which requires board certifications, completion of a specialized fellowship, written and oral examinations, and publication of an original scientific thesis.
-Dr. Fante has been an active member of ASOPRS for many years, one of only about 400 specialized surgeons so honored in the U.S. For more information, see www.asoprs.org.

 Finding candidates